bmarlow/Ansible-Satellite-Self-Service/1-Deploy_VMs_From_Satellite_with_Ansible/README.md

       validate_certs: no
 ```

-## Go find a tasty beverage of choice
+## Go Find a Tasty Beverage of Choice
 Once the machine starts up it will automatically start the PXE booting process, and the the installation of the requested software.
 Nicely done!
 Part two will cover how to take our work and make it more Ansible Tower appropriate.